Skip to navigation menu Skip to content

 • Checking heart valves

-In some children, the valve between the left chambers of the heart does not close correctly.
+In some children, the valve between the left chambers of the heart does not close well.
 This is called mitral valve prolapse (MVP).
 Most of the time, MVP does not cause any problems.

 Rarely, blood can leak the wrong way through the valve.
 This can lead to a fast or irregular heartbeat, shortness of breath and chest pain.